-At the outset in 1934, AP 'Jimmy' Rowe went beyond his relatively junior responsibilities to investigate Britain's air defence strategy.
-He raised his concerns with Henry Wimperis, his boss, and the Tizard committee was formed to explore possible improvements.
-This led directly to the Daventry experiment and the start of the radar development work.
+At the outset in 1934, AP 'Jimmy' Rowe saw that 'sound mirrors' intended to warn of approaching aircraft did not work.
+This led him to go beyond his relatively junior responsibilities and investigate Britain's air defence strategy.
+He was so alarmed at what he found, that he raised his concerns with his boss, Henry Wimperis.
+As a result, the Tizard committee was formed to find new ways of improving air defences.
+This led directly to the Daventry experiment, which demonstrated that radio detection of aircraft was feasible, and heralded the start of the radar development work.

-Well before the war and before the initial Chain Home radar system was operational, Henry Tizard anticipated that a working system would result in hostile aircraft switching to night attack.
-He had the foresight to start early work on Airborne Interception radar to help combat this.
+Soon after the start of the radar work, Henry Tizard (who had been a pilot in the first world war) saw the need to guide fighter aircraft to home in on hostile aircraft which showed up on the radar.
+This led him to start a special unit at Biggin Hill to work out effective techniques for interception.
+Subsequently, well before the war and before the initial Chain Home radar system was operational, he also anticipated that a working system would result in hostile aircraft switching to night attack.
+He had the foresight to start early work on Airborne Interception radar to help interception at night and in poor visibility.
 His foresight proved well founded, and the early start on Airborne Interception radar paid off!

 Priority was given to recruit top scientists from Britain's universities to work on radar.
 It was Top Secret at the time and referred to with the 'cover' name Radio Direction Finding (RDF).
 Scientists arrived at RAF stations and were given the nickname 'boffins'.
 While the origin of the name is not clear, it may have had something to do with the makeshift appearance of the Blackburn Baffin biplane - see Wikipedia.

-After the war many of the scientists went on to eminent careers with a number becoming Nobel prizewinners, Fellows of the Royal Society, being awarded knighthoods or becoming peers of the realm.
+After the war, many of the scientists went on to eminent careers with some becoming Nobel prizewinners, Fellows of the Royal Society, being awarded knighthoods or becoming peers of the realm.
+Browse some of the mini biographies to get a feel for the scientific talent that was assembled and the subsequently stunning careers a number of the scientists enjoyed.

 Contents of People Section